Rico J. Puno: Popularity

-Acting
+Acting career

 Aside from singing, Rico also ventured into acting as a comedian.
 His first movie was Bawal Na Pag-ibig in 1977.
 His first and only action thriller movie was Alas Dose (2001), where he plays as a bad congressman who bombs a preschool learning center.

-Hosting

 Owing to his rising popularity, various TV networks and movie producers soon came knocking on his door for more acting/hosting opportunities.
 GMA Network hired Puno to host a noontime variety show, Lunch Date which first aired in March 1986 and served as a replacement for Student Canteen.
 However, in 1987 he left the show after it reformatted.
 In 1994–1995, he headlined another noontime show, Chibugan Na (It's Eating Time), aired weekdays at noon on RPN, with Hajji Alejandro.

 Puno returned as TV host for Macho Guwapito on the now-defunct Makisig Network.
 He was one of the judges in the inaugural week of the reality talent show Showtime on ABS-CBN.
-In 2010, he also hosted "Pilipinas Win na Win" and "Happy Yipee Yehey!" in 2011–2012.
+In 2010, he also hosted Pilipinas Win na Win and later Happy Yipee Yehey! in 2011–2012.
+He later returned as a judge on It's Showtime, this time for its segment Tawag ng Tanghalan.

-Business
+Other ventures

 Puno was also the owner of the karaoke bar, Coriks, at Vito Cruz Extension, Makati.
 He also managed a trucking business.

-Politics
+Political career

 He won a seat in the Makati City Council for the first district in 1998.
 Among Puno's notable ordinances filed during his first term was the installation of a surveillance camera in every convenience store in Makati that operates 24 hours a day, as protection against robbers who prey on convenience stores.
 He left the city council after his third and final consecutive term ended in 2007.
 His seat in the city council was kept by his eldest daughter, Tosca Camille.
 He then teamed up with Junjun Binay to run for vice mayor of Makati in 2010.
-Although Binay won the mayoralty race, Puno lost to Romulo "Kid" Peña Jr., who was the running mate of then-outgoing vice mayor Ernesto Mercado.
+Although Binay won the mayoralty race, Puno lost to Kid Peña, who was the running mate of then-outgoing vice mayor Ernesto Mercado.

 As his daughter Tosca was term-limited, he successfully regained a seat in the Makati City Council in 2016 under the ticket of Abigail Binay.
 In October 2018, he left the United Nationalist Alliance and was among the 13 councilors who pledged support to former Mayor Junjun Binay, who would run against his sister, incumbent Mayor Abigail Binay, in the upcoming 2019 elections.
 He planned to seek reelection but died after he filed his Certificate of Candidacy (COC).
 He was substituted by his daughter Tosca, who would then go on to win a seat in the city council.